discordjs/Commando-guide/getting-started.md

 Doing this we've also created our first command group, in the folder `group1` in our `commands` folder.
 It will be displayed in the help command as 'Our First Command Group'.
 You can name both of these whatever you like.

-Should you want to disable a default command, say, the prefix command, you can pass that in `registerDefaultCommands`.
+Should you want to disable a default command, say, the help command, you can pass that in `registerDefaultCommands`.

 ```js
 .registerDefaultCommands({